IT23005/Wireless_Audio_Transmission-Walkie_Talkie/README.md

 ## Author

-Developed by [your name] — Department of ICT, Mawlana Bhashani Science and Technology University (MBSTU)
+Developed by Mahfuzur Rahman — Department of ICT, Mawlana Bhashani Science and Technology University (MBSTU)